20 Special Thanksgiving Side Dishes to Satisfy Every Eater

 Dairy-Free Thanksgiving Side Dishes

 Brussels sprouts, sweet potatoes, and green beans all make an appearance in this batch of recipes that will keep your favorite dairy-free guest happy.
-Try using a dairy-free butter such as Country Crock Plant Butter to give your recipes the rich and satisfying flavor of dairy butter.
+Try using a dairy-free butter to give your recipes the rich and satisfying flavor of dairy butter.

 "Very good recipe, says home cook jkr7977.
 "Easy and impressive to make.
 The texture and flavor turned out a lot like risotto without a lot of stirring."